-In the interim, Triton confirmed the Tower Street SPS has sufficient residual capacity to accommodate wastewater flows from development Area P (Sanitary Catchment 1).
-Wastewater from Area P will be directed to the existing maintenance hole at the intersection of McQueen Boulevard and Millburn Boulevard, from where it will be conveyed to the Tower Street SPS.
+Triton confirmed the Tower Street SPS has sufficient residual capacity to accommodate wastewater flows from development Area P (Catchment 1).
+On an interim basis, wastewater from Area P will be directed to the existing maintenance hole at the intersection of McQueen Boulevard and Millburn Boulevard, from where it will be conveyed to the Tower Street SPS.

-4.5.3 External Servicing
+4.5.3 Internal and External Servicing